 - Supporting the improvement of transitions of care from the CAH to other health care settings in order to improve patient outcomes

 - Supporting the improvement of the care provided in CAH outpatient settings in order to improve patient outcomes

 Successes are measured by CAH participation in CAH quality meetings, publicly available data, technical assistance requests, quality improvement activities and shared best practices, along with completion of site visits, coaching calls, root cause analysis and action plans.

+The SCORH Flex Program understands that operational and financial improvements in rural health care organizations are paramount to their ability to stay afloat in these dynamic times.
+SCORH actively works with each of the CAHS to improve their operations.
 In this area, South Carolina plans to support and assist CAHs by providing financial and operational in-depth assessments for CAHs to identify financial and operational strengths and challenges, and to identify statewide strategies for improvement.
 Activities include:

 In this area, South Carolina plans to support and assist CAHs by developing a statewide CAH population health management needs assessment to determine collective issues and trends in population health management for CAHs.
 Activities include:

-- Improve emergency medical service (EMS) capacity and operational projects by assisting CAHs to develop strategies for engaging with community partners and targeting specific health needs.
+- Improve emergency medical services (EMS) capacity and operational projects by assisting CAHs to develop strategies for engaging with community partners and targeting specific health needs.
 This is achieved by identifying a performance improvement activity for each of the EMS agencies studied, developing an action plan, determining baseline and target measures based on performance activities and providing technical assistance via site visits and coaching calls to help in the implementation of the action plan and to develop collaborative linkages with the local CAHs based on the action plans

 South Carolina provides activities that support appropriate conversion of small rural hospitals to CAH status.
 This is done by monitoring the state of all rural hospitals to determine the likelihood of conversion or closure as well as providing technical assistance as requested to communities seeking to convert to CAH status, decertify from CAH status or relocate/reopen/convert to other types of facilities.
 Success is measured by the status of rural hospitals reviewed semi-annually and at-risk facilities documented, and the number of technical assistance requests received.